v1rusnl/EmbySpotlight/README.md

 - This Banner just works on the Web Client

-## Usage
+## Installation

  1. Download [Spotlight.js](https://github.com/v1rusnl/EmbySpotlight/blob/main/Spotlight.js) and optionally [spotlight-items.txt](https://github.com/v1rusnl/EmbySpotlight/blob/main/spotlight-items.txt), if you want to decide which items you want to present
  2. Change the following values in Spotlight.js to your needs

- a) limit variable (line 10) is for the amount of items from 50 latest the plugin shows in Spotlight in random order
+ a) limit variable (line 10) is for the amount of items from 100 latest the plugin shows in Spotlight in random order

  ```
  default = 10 items